Congratulations on your admission to St. John’s School of Law! Please check back frequently for updates.

-If you are an admitted student and would like to schedule a visit, please contact your admissions counselor at 718-990-6474.
-We would be happy to set up a tour, a class visit, or a meeting with a faculty member, financial aid representative, career development counselor, or current student.
+If you are an admitted student and would like to schedule a visit, you can attend a scheduled Open House event or tour.
+You can also contact your admissions counselor at 718-990-6474 to arrange a tour, a class visit, or a meeting with a faculty member, financial aid representative, career development counselor, or current student.

 Check deposits should made payable to St. John's University and mailed to: